Stuart Forster travels to Alberta and experiences exploring Calgary by bicycle and on foot.

 Continuing along the river provided views of the Calgary skyline and the Shaganappi Point Golf Course, whose name gave me food for contemplation during the journey through town towards the Stampede Park.
-Every summer, well over a million visitors stream to the park to view rodeos, chuckwagon racing and music shows during the Calgary Stampede (6 – 15 July 2018).
-This year sees the 50th anniversary of the Stampede’s Grandstand Show.
+Every July well over a million visitors stream to the park to view rodeos and chuckwagon racing plus the music and grandstand shows during the Calgary Stampede.

 On my way back to my hotel I made a note of the location of Cowboys, the nightclub whose sign claims it’s the place for ‘the most fun you can have with your boots on’.
 While buying a pair of cowboy boots at Lammle’s store on Stephen Avenue Walk, Calgary’s principal downtown shopping street, a staff member recommended Cowboys as the place to head to experience line dancing in the city.